mdbellott/nine9/README.md

 Some Details
 =============

-This version of the code is currently unreleased, in which the app has been updated to take advanage of Cocos2d v2.0 and above, along with enabling ARC.
+This code is a currently unreleased vesion, in which the app has been updated to take advanage of Cocos2d v2.0 and above, and enables ARC.
 There remain some changes that still need to be made to be ready for iOS 7.

 Known Issues: